Gentex Corporation (GNTX) upgraded Issued by Wall Street Gurus

 B. Riley FBR, on the other hand, stated in their research note that they expect to see GNTX reach a price target of $32.
 The rating they have provided for GNTX stocks is “Buy” according to the report published on June 30th, 2020.

-During the last 5 trading sessions, GNTX rose by +2.15%, which changed the moving average for the period of 200-days by -6.34% in comparison to the 20-day moving average, which settled at $27.13.
-In addition, Gentex Corporation saw -6.69% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, GNTX fell by -0.83%, which changed the moving average for the period of 200-days by -6.20% in comparison to the 20-day moving average, which settled at $27.00.
+In addition, Gentex Corporation saw -9.21% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading